Advanced Options and Tables in Universal Scripting

 ./waf configure build

 to build the aotus library.
 If you want to select a specific Fortran compiler, set the environment variable FC.
 And for a specific C compiler, set the environment variable CC.
 The Fortran compiler flags are set with the help of fc_flags, which provide a set of compiler flag combinations for various compilers.
-They are found in the waflib/extras directory, and the waflib directory is created upon execution of waf in a:
+They are found in the fc_flags.py file in the root directory of the project.

 you get a list of available options to the waf script.